-Medication assisted treatment (MAT) is the use of medications in conjunction with counseling to provide a patient centered approach to the treatment of substance use disorders.
-For opiate dependence, this includes Methadone, Buprenorphine (with and without naloxone) and Naltrexone.
-At CompDrug, we have many clients successfully maintaining their recovery with all three of these options, in conjunction with active participation in counseling.
-The advantages of MAT include switching from a short acting opiate to a long acting opiate, and switching from an illicit, often Intravenous drug to a oral medication that is taken under physician supervision.
+Medication assisted treatment (MAT) is the use of medication in conjunction with counseling to provide a patient-centered approach to the treatment of substance use disorder.
+This evidence-based treatment for opiate dependence includes the 3 FDA-approved medications: Methadone, Suboxone®, and Vivitrol®.
+At CompDrug, most of our patients are medically managed with one of these medications in conjunction with active participation in counseling.
+The advantages of MAT include switching from a short acting opiate to a long acting opiate, and switching from an illicit, often intravenous drug to an oral medication that is taken under physician supervision.
 Participation in treatment leads to increased survival, improved physical health, improved family relationships, improved birth outcomes, decreased crime and improved productivity at work and in society.

 Medication assisted treatment helps normalize the body’s neurological and hormonal functions that have been impaired by the use of heroin and misuse of prescription opiates.
 By reducing or eliminating the craving for opioid drugs and preventing the onset of withdrawal, the medication provides an opportunity to effectively engage the individual in treatment.
 However, the medication does not work without treatment.
 The converse is also true; treatment without medication has relapse rates as high as 95%.
 CompDrug discovered long ago, and research has now established, that it is the combination of medication and counseling in an integrated manner that is the most effective means of treating opiate addiction.